 And most PanelView's on RIO utilize both Digital I/O as well as Block Transferred Data, which means migrating those applications to a peer to peer network (DH+, Ethernet, etc) typically requires editing the PLC's program.

 So while I do understand Rockwell's desire to cease production of old technology, the migration path from legacy RIO PanelViews to something newer just got a little more complicated.

-You can let us know your thoughts by submitting the “leave a reply” form at the bottom of this page.
+You can let us know your thoughts by submitting the “post a comment or question” link below.